douglasnavarro/simple-automation-tools/README.md

-# test-automation-tools
+# Simple automation tools
-This repo contains simple scripts used for making my life easier at work :atm:
+This repo contains simple scripts used for making my life easier as an intern at Diebold :atm: